Ahhhh2016/pomodoro-kanban/README.md

 - `due:@2024-01-15 due:@14:30` for dates with specific times
 - `due:@[[2024-01-15]]` for daily note links (if enabled in settings)

-This ensures due dates and times are preserved when viewing the raw markdown and can be easily searched or processed by other plugins.
+**Note**: While due dates are stored in the markdown content for data persistence, they are no longer displayed in the card's content area.
+Instead, they appear exclusively in the focused time line for better visual organization.

 ## Timelog Display Control